A Case Study: Increasing Training ROI with DASA

 To learn if we made the right design decisions, we have to evaluate the learning process we have designed.
 We don’t only want to do a superficial check; if the trainer was ok, the location was nice, the coffee was ok, the lunch was ok.
 We also need to check if the balance between doing, listening and reflecting was effective.

 To see the real value of the training, we need to measure on the levels of both functioning and business results.
 We ultimately want to know if all our training efforts have provided value.
 We monitor and measure this by observing the new behaviors and results of the team in the workplace.
 And this should all be part of the continuous improvement cycle.
 We check if we are moving the right direction (toward the wish) and when we are, we celebrate.
 If we see that progress is moving too slowly, we adjust or take appropriate actions to get back on track.

 As a part of the new culture we create by developing these competences, we should also always focus on making things better.

 Wrapping Up the Case

 I hope this article will inspire you with a new perspective on learning and development.
 The key is to focus on return on investment and to make training more effective as well as more fun.
 We believe that simulations are the perfect instrument to allow employees to learn by experiencing a situation where they can experiment, fail, learn, reflect, celebrate, and improve.

-And along with the simulation, we see that The DASA Competence Framework is a valuable tool for assessing the current level of competences (current situation) in teams and comparing them with our ambition (wish situation).
+And along with the simulation, we see that The DASA DevOps Competence Model is a valuable tool for assessing the current level of competences (current situation) in teams and comparing them with our ambition (wish situation).
 Using this tool along with the 8-fields model, we are able to create an effective training that really solves organizational problems.